Is Revision Rhinoplasty Dangerous?Facial Plastic Surgery

 Swelling and bruising

 Swelling and bruising are the most common complications of a revision nose job.
-Fortunately, the bruising goes away two to four weeks after the surgery, but the swelling may persist longer.
+Fortunately, the bruising goes away two to four weeks after the surgery, but the swelling after rhinoplasty may persist longer.

 In 5 to 15% of cases, the patients are not satisfied with the result of their secondary rhinoplasty either.
 Some common nasal deformities after this surgery include an elevated nasal tip, abnormal nasal dorsum, wide tip, and short nasal bridge.